BITSS-OPA/opa-deworming/code/05_final_opa.md

 The second approach does not report benefits and costs separatedly.[make sure we reference above that this is the case without externalities, and that we discuss that they also estimate effects on consumtion].
 With all these elements the main result from the original analysis that is comparable with the results discussed here is a NPV of 499.72 (table A13, column 3, and row 6) This result corresponds to a social internal rate of return of 40.7% located as an inline result in the paper - also in Figure 1 - and in the appendix at table A12, column 3, and row 9).
 Following the steps described in this section, this analysis obtains the same result (499.7204653 and 40.7492806546435% respectively without rounding).

-1 - record this number in research params db.
-2 - obtain the same values.
-3 - Write summary below.
-4 - go to appr 3 and update any changes to benefits.

-Without externalities, the original analysis (@klps4) obtains a total NPV of benefits of 142.43, with 12.9 in tax revenue for government (table 5, column 3, and rows 9, 10 respectively).

 -------------------